nealcaren/fightordie/_sources/Volumes/11/05/cherokee_fires.md

 A colored teamster driving his mules around the corner into the square, seeing that symbol dangling in front of the most respectable institution in the county, quit his wagon and ran.

-"Let's run 'em all out," the wielder of the hammer suggested.
+"Let's run &rsquo;em all out," the wielder of the hammer suggested.

 By the time they cut the body down at sunset the exodus from Forsyth County had commenced.